usegalaxy-eu/website/_posts/2020-02-07-DataPlant.md

 Germany wants to build a national research data infrastructure [NFDI](https://www.dfg.de/foerderung/programme/nfdi) which can systematically manage scientific and research data, provide long-term data storage, backup and accessibility, and network the data both nationally and internationally.
-The University of Freiburg applied as lead with the "DataPLANT" project to connect fundamental plant researchers in Germany and to provide a suitable infrastructure for data analysis.
+The University of Freiburg applied as a lead with the "DataPLANT" project to connect plant researchers in Germany and to provide a suitable infrastructure for data analysis.

 Five representatives from the DataPLANT consortium met in the beginning of December 2019 in Bonn to present and defend